apache/incubator-streampark-website/docs/user-guide/deployment.md

 #### Automatic packaging

-Starting from StreamX 1.2.3+, an automatic compilation script `build.sh` is provided.
+Starting from StreamPark 1.2.3+, an automatic compilation script `build.sh` is provided.
 Execute and run the script and select the next step as required to complete the compilation.
-If the version before StreamX 1.2.3 can be skipped, see directly Manually package some documents
+If the version before StreamPark 1.2.3 can be skipped, see directly Manually package some documents
 <video src="http://assets.streamxhub.com/streamx-build.mp4" controls="controls" width="100%" height="100%"></video>

 ```shell